microsoft/WhatTheHack/008-AzureDevOps/Student/Guides/challenge04.md

 2. Enable continous intergration on your build pipeline ([hint](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started-designer?view=azure-devops&tabs=new-nav#enable-continuous-integration-ci))
 3. In our ArmTemplates folder you will find an templated called `containerRegistry-template.json`.
 Examine this file in VS Code.
 What does it do?
 What parameters does the template expect?
 4. Add a **Azure Resource Group Deployment** task as the first step in your pipeline to execute this ARM template and configure its properties.
+   1. HINT: you can pass parameters into your template using the `Override template parameters` proprty on the task.
+Click the ellipsis next to the property text box.
 5. Review the 4 .NET Core build tasks that were added to our build pipeline by default.
 These are the 4 major steps to building a .NET Core applicaiton ([Hint](https://docs.microsoft.com/en-us/azure/devops/pipelines/languages/dotnet-core?view=azure-devops&tabs=designer)).
    1. First we call the `restore` command, this will get all the dependencies that our .net core applicaiton needs to compile
    2. Next we call the `build` command, this will actually compile our code